Iowa Hill, California: Tourism

 Iowa Hill enjoys a small but significant cult following of outdoor enthusiasts.
 Within five miles of town is the North Fork of the American River and the Mineral Bar Campground, Sugar Pine Reservoir recreation area, and numerous trails including the famous Stevens Trail between Colfax and Iowa Hill.
 The Mineral Bar Campground is part of the Auburn State Recreation Area, a State Park managed by the Bureau of Reclamation, which began charging for parking in 2013.
 Stevens Trailhead remains free to park.
-It begins adjacent the Iowa Hill Store spanning all the way to Colfax, crossing the North Fork in between.
+It begins adjacent to the Iowa Hill Store going to Colfax, and crossing the North Fork in between.

 History

 In 1851 or 1852, miners from Iowa discovered gold here.
 The Iowa City post office opened in 1854.
-Stores, breweries, saloons, fraternal lodges, homes, a church, school, and Temperance Hall are examples of businesses thriving in Iowa Hill in the mid-1850s.
+Stores, breweries, saloons, fraternal lodges, homes, a church, a school, and Temperance Hall are examples of businesses thriving in Iowa Hill in the mid-1850s.
 In 1857, a fire destroyed about one hundred buildings in the central business district of the town, but no fatalities were recorded.
 The town was producing about one hundred thousand dollars per week in gold in 1867.
 In 1901, the post office changed its name to Iowa Hill.
 In 1920 a fire took hold that virtually destroyed the town.
-What remains is an old Wells Fargo vault, the old fire house, a couple of other old buildings, and two cemeteries.
+What remains is an old Wells Fargo vault, the old firehouse, a couple of other old buildings, and two cemeteries.
 Iowa Hill is now registered as California Historical Landmark #401.